Command 'Run static analysis'

 Static analysis can be performed either explicitly using the command or implicitly.

 Implicit execution of the static analysis during each code generation can be enabled or disabled in the PLC project properties (Settings tab).
-If the option Perform static analysis automatically is enabled, TwinCAT performs the static analysis after each successful code generation (with the command Build project, for example).
+If the Perform static analysis automatically option is enabled, TwinCAT performs the static analysis after each successful code generation (with the Build project command, for example).

 The "Check all objects" variant cannot be executed implicitly.
 It can only be executed explicitly via the command.